 - Serve immediately.

-Baked Eggplant with California Figs and Leeks photo: The Prague Blog (now Taste of Prague)
+Baked Eggplant with California Figs and Leeks original photo: The Prague Blog (now Taste of Prague)